KSXGitHub/egg-shell/docs/COMPLICATIONS.md

 It requires an additional ability to seamlessly type-cast between template types of similar set of template parameters but in different order in order to mitigate/eliminate the needs of "wrapper" template closure.

+The template parameters must be bound the lowest-level signature (to either an argument or the return type) either directly or indirectly (via other template parameters) to enable type-cast.
+Unbounded template parameters (essentially arguments in disguise) cannot be type-casted.

 ## Trait instantiations on higher-kinded types with varying number of parameters

 ### Problems